 It sounds incredibly eerie and strange.
 I think it would have freaked me out too much.

-Can you tell me again how you accessed the exclusion zone, because you weren’t meant to go into the zone at all, were you?
+Can you tell me again how you got into the exclusion zone—because you weren’t meant to go into the zone at all, were you?
 Or you had to do it in the company of minders.

-Yeah, initially – in the early days – you could just drive in.
+Yeah, initially—in the early days—you could just drive in.
 There were no stops, no blocks, nothing, because they hadn’t figured it all out yet.
-You could just drive in, do your thing and come back out, which was cool, but – of course – totally crazy.
+You could just drive in, do your thing, and come back out, which was cool, but—of course—totally crazy.
 And then they started putting the roadblocks up and you had to either get passes, which were very hard to get, or just sneak in.
-You’d sneak in through gates, or sneak in dressed up as a nuclear worker, or on a truck, I hid under a tarp, driving in in a truck one time; you had to do whatever you could do to get in.
+You’d sneak in through gates, or sneak in dressed up as a nuclear worker, or on a truck.
+I hid under a tarp, driving in on a truck one time; you had to do whatever you could do to get in.

 JAPAN.
 Minami Sanriku, 2011.
 Survivors go to sleep inside a cold room before a mass funeral at a Daiou temple.

 So is your Africa book project the main work on the horizon?
 Or are there others on the go?

 I think this year's a lot to do with Africa.
 I am not going to cover news events outside of the continent, unless something really catches my eye and interest.
 I haven’t been able to go to real hotspots because family is more important right now.
 It's good, because it actually makes you focus on the place you know.
 Which for me at this moment is eastern Africa.
 I mean, I wish it was west Africa because the music is great and the food is fantastic, but for now it's mostly in the east.